Thursday, August 22, 2024

 • the incident is treated as an opportunity to improve safety.

-• When staff know that deliberately reckless or destructive acts are not tolerated, they are more inclined to call them out and less inclined to undertake such acts.
+• When staff know that deliberately unreasonable acts are not tolerated, they are more inclined to call them out and less inclined to undertake such acts.

 • When the above views become widespread in your workplace, it creates a just culture - a culture where staff are clear on what practices are acceptable and what’s not, and the organisation learns from incidents and improves safety.